 A word of caution

-Even though hdparm offers significant advantages to increase disk performance, it is also EXTREMELY DANGEROUS.
+hdparm offers significant advantages to increase disk performance, it is also EXTREMELY DANGEROUS.
 It will very likely lead to massive data loss when some parameters are misused.
 The hdparm documentation suggests that YOU SHOULD NOT USE SOME COMMANDS AT ANY CIRCUMSTANCES.
 So I’ve excluded such dangerous commands in this guide.
-More importantly, It is always recommended to backup your hard drive before testing hdparm on your Linux system.
+More importantly, it is always recommended to backup your hard drive before testing your hdd with

 Find Hard Disk Data Transfer Speed In Linux